The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Proofs of Theorem 1.2 and Theorem 1.3

-Now by Lemma~\ref{lemEQ}, the tangle $(\Gamma\cap D,D)$ is a Type-II elementary IO-tangle of label $m$.
-Suppose that there exists a terminal edge $e$ of label $k$ in $D$.
+Hence the tangle $(\Gamma\cap D,D)$ satisfies (b) of Lemma~\ref{lemEQ}.
+Thus by Lemma~\ref{lemEQ}, the tangle $(\Gamma\cap D,D)$ is a Type-II elementary IO-tangle of label $m$.

+To show the tangle is simple, suppose that there exists a terminal edge $e$ of label $k$ in $D$.
 Let $e^*,e^{**}$ be the sibling edges of $e$.
 If one of $e^*,e^{**}$ is contained in the disk $D$, then we can find a non-admissible consecutive triplet which contradicts Consecutive Triplet Lemma (Lemma~\ref{ConsecutiveTripletLemma}).
 Thus both of $e^*$ and $e^{**}$ intersect $\partial D$.
-Hence $L=(e^*\cup e^{**})\cap D$ contains exactly one white vertex.
+Hence $L=(e^*\cup e^{**})\cap D$ contains all the white vertices in $D$ by Claim.
+But $L$ contains exactly one white vertex.
 This contradicts Condition (c).
 Thus there does not exist any terminal edge of label $k$ in $D$.
-Therefore the tangle is a simple IO-tangle. \end{Proof}
+Therefore the tangle is a simple IO-tangle. \end{proof}